nickforce989/grid_sp2n_antisymmetric_2023/README.txt

 All the outputs will be saved in 'raw_data/'.
 These codes are expecting to have any possible submit script in the same directory.
 E.g. running 'submit_code/parameter_scan/parameter_scan_submit.sh', you may want to put submit scripts in 'submit_code/parameter_scan/.
-The examples of the scripts used were left in each directory.
+The examples of the scripts used were uploaded in each directory.

 -------------------------------------------------------------------------------------------------------

-ISTRUCTIONS FOR ANALYSIS AND PLOTTING:
+ISTRUCTIONS FOR ANALYSIS AND PLOTTING OR JUST PLOTTING:

 The analysis and plotting can be splitted in two steps or done in one go automatically.
-Otherwise one can also plot precomputed data, filling the proper directories with those data.
+Otherwise one can also plot pre-computed data, filling the proper directories with those data.

 1.a) AUTOMATED WAY, ANALYSIS+PLOT:

 There will be a directory called 'automated_results/':

 - 'initial_results.sh' will process the data for the preliminary results in figs. 2-6.
    This will need to have either 'raw_data/initial_tests' filled or 'precomputed_data/ initial_tests' filled to run.
 In case that the 'precomputed_data/' subdirectory will be